cch123/llp-trans/part3/translation-details/non-local-jumpssetjmp.md

 }
 ```

-Local variables that are not markedvolatilewill all hold undefined values afterlongjmp.
+Local variables that are not marked volatile will all hold undefined values afterlongjmp.
 This is the source of bugs as well as memory freeing related issues: it is hard to analyze the control flow in presence oflongjmpand ensure that all dynamically allocated memory is freed.

 In general, it is allowed to callsetjmpas a part of a complex expression, but only in rare cases.
 In most cases, this is an undefined behavior.
 So, better not to do it.